sscarduzio/elasticsearch-readonlyrest-plugin/README.md

     - name: full access to internal servers
       type: allow
       hosts: [127.0.0.1, 10.0.1.0/24]

+    # Allow if the origin host or the host in X-Forwarded-For header is 9.9.9.9 (useful for AWS ELB and other reverse proxies)
+    - name: full access to internal servers
+      type: allow
+      accept_x-forwarded-for_header: true
+      hosts: [9.9.9.9]

     # From these API Keys, accept any method, any URI, any HTTP body
     - name: full access to remote authorized clients